kunzels/8thLightReadingList/readme.md

 <h1> To run </h1>

 1. Navigate to 8thLightStevenKunzel in the terminal.
+2. Ensure ruby version 2.4.0 or higher is installed.
 2. Run bundle install in the console to install relevant gems.
 3. Create an environment variable using your google books API key (run in terminal: export GOOGLE_API_KEY_STEVE_BOOKS=key).
 You can choose a different environment variable name by altering line 13.
 4. Run ruby readingList.rb in the console.